joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

 **Exercise:** Compare this to a Linked List implementation.
 What differences and similarities do you find?

-Now, just with that we can already build our first tree
+Now, just with that we can already build our first tree, albeit very manually.

 ```js
 let a = new TreeNode("A");